Mar 16, 2015

-This week's podcast features David Langford, CEO and Founder of Langford International, Inc. and Deming Institute Advisory Board member.
+This week's podcast features David Langford, CEO and Founder of Langford International, Inc. and Deming Institute Advisory Council member.

 In David's third podcast he explores ways to get started in employing the Deming philosophy in education.
 In many instances this requires an "out of body experience"; stop playing the blame game, stop being a victim.
 He tells us to stop worrying about the bigger system and start optimizing the performance of the group, which you have influence over.